 The Code of Practice sets out what autistic people, their parents and carers can expect from public services in Wales.
 Autistic people were extensively involved in the consultation process and continue to shape the services we develop.
-Welsh Government have also published Guidance to accompany the code and both can be found here: https://gov.wales/sites/default/files/pdfversions/2021/3/3/1616575869/code-practicedelivery- autism-services-impact-assessment.
+The Welsh Government have also published Guidance to accompany the code and both can be found here: Code of Practice on the delivery of Autism Services: Impact Assessment

-In response to the Code of Practice, Flintshire have developed a Local Implementation plan and our staff have been dedicated and creative in their efforts to raise awareness, share information and provide support for autistic individuals, their families and support networks.
+In response to the Code of Practice, Flintshire have developed a local implementation plan, and our staff have been dedicated and creative in their efforts to raise awareness, share information and provide support for autistic individuals, their families and support networks.

 Our Information events have been well attended and offered an invaluable opportunity to meet new friends and share information.
 The NWIAS Team have also attended two large county shows, the Denbigh and Flint Show and the Meirioneth County Show, which was well attended, being the first one for three years.
 The NWIAS information stand was very busy.
 Many people took the opportunity to speak to link workers there to offer help and advice on Autism.

 The year began with a view to longer term planning to promote the team and the support we can give to the autistic community who do not already receive services.
-We had previously delivered all services online due to the challenges of COVID-19 and have now gone back out to community working directly with the public.
+We had previously delivered all services online due to the challenges of the Coronavirus pandemic and have now gone back out to community working directly with the public.
 We also run a lively Facebook page that advertises all events throughout the year.

-We planned and delivered three major events in the Ramada Hotel in Wrexham, The Celtic Royal Hotel in Caernarfon and the Imperial Hotel in Llandudno.
+We planned and delivered three major events in the Ramada Hotel in Wrexham, the Celtic Royal Hotel in Caernarfon, and the Imperial Hotel in Llandudno.
 A range of providers attended these events to support autistic individuals and more than 120 members of the public attended each event.